danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 [You can access the completed tutorial repo here](https://github.com/danielbh/openresty-caching-example)

-A resource that rarely changes is usually a great candidate for caching.
+A resource that rarely changes is a great candidate for caching.
 For example: a stylesheet or script.
-Depending on if your application is exposed to the internet you could put assets behind a CDN like AWS Cloudfront as your users might be distributed around the world.
-In other cases it could make sense to have certain backend calls for data or assets cached on a cache you control in a proxy to avoid the round trip to upstream services.
-For the purposes for this example I will assume that you prefer to cache in a proxy that you control.
-An important thing to consider is consistency of cached items and upstream responses and how you might want to do cache invalidation.
-You might want the resource cached, but always get the most recent one.
-We will address this in future sections.
+Depending on if your application is internet facing you could put assets behind a CDN like AWS Cloudfront as your users might be distributed around the world.
+In other cases it could make sense to have certain backend calls for data or assets cached on a cache you control, in a proxy, to avoid the round trip to upstream services.

-How do we setup an nginx cache?
+**How do we setup an nginx cache?**

 ```conf